Taxation in India: Property tax

 Property tax, or 'house tax,' is a local tax on buildings, along with appurtenant land, and imposed on Possessor (certainly, not true custodian of property as per 1978, 44th amendment of constitution).
 It resembles the US-type wealth tax and differs from the excise-type UK rate.
 The tax power is vested in the states and it is delegated by law to the local bodies, specifying the valuation method, rate band, and collection procedures.
 The tax base is the annual rental value (ARV) or area-based rating.
-Owner-occupied and other properties not producing rent are assessed on cost and then converted into ARV by applying a percentage of cost, usually six percent.
+Owner-occupied and other properties not producing rent are assessed on cost and then converted into ARV by applying a percentage of cost, usually six per cent.
 Vacant land is generally exempt.
 Central government properties are exempt.
 Instead a 'service charge' is permissible under executive order.
 Properties of foreign missions also enjoy tax exemption without an insistence for reciprocity.
 The tax is usually accompanied by a number of service taxes, e.g., water tax, drainage tax, conservancy (sanitation) tax, lighting tax, all using the same tax base.
 The rate structure is flat on rural (panchayat) properties, but in the urban (municipal) areas it is mildly progressive with about 80% of assessments falling in the first two slabs.